Bash-the-Kernel/Social-Media-Club-PoolHall/Readme.md

 # Pool House Social Media

-Pool House Social Media is a full-stack social media application where users can create posts, like/unlike posts, comment, follow/unfollow other users, and manage their profiles.
+Pool House Social Media is a full-stack, web-based social media application where users can create posts, like/unlike posts, comment, follow/unfollow other users, and manage their profiles.
 The app supports OAuth login via GitHub and Google.

 ---